QuentinLetourneur/Let-it-bin/README.md

 You just have to prefix the name of the wanted programms with '--' (Ex : --concoct).
 If you want to use them all just use --all T

-When path are needed please give full path.
+When path are needed please give **full path**.

+If you run this pipeline on a cluster (what I recommend) you can use the given .config file to specify allocated memory per task and other cluster options.
+Memory values have been placed based on experience but can be changed.
+Be it locally or on a cluster **be sure to add the full path to let-it-bin.simg** (more details in the next section) in the config file

 The output directory have the following layout :
 ```